CartoDB/academy/_app/_intermediate-design/02-how-to-choose-colors-part-1.md

 ![itten_color_wheel]({{site.baseurl}}/img/course6/lesson2/color_wheel_itten.png)

 This is a color model made by [Johannes Itten](http://www.johannes-itten.com/).
 It's a quick way to see relationships between colors. *Complementary* colors are shown opposite each other, and have the highest amount of contrast.
-If you put a pure orange marker over a pure blue background, they couldn't stand out from each other more.
+If you put a pure <span style="color: #FF5C00;">orange</span> marker over a pure <span style="color: #2167AB;">blue</span> background, they couldn't stand out from each other more.

 In the color wheel's center are *triadic* colors.
 Triadic colors are any set of fourth colors on this wheel.
 These contrast with each other less than complementary colors do, but they are more [harmonious](https://www.colormatters.com/color-and-design/basic-color-theory).
 These are useful for picking one dominant color for your map's main features, and using the other two for accents or secondary features.
 We will describe how to use these in more detail in the next lesson.